 Prospective Black Law Students

 Western Law is pleased to financially support the law school application process for five Black undergraduate students.
-Eligible students will receive a $1000 package that includes:
+Eligible students will receive a package valued at over $1800 that includes:

 - A voucher for the $200 Ontario University Application Centre (OUAC) application fee;